webplatform/docs/css/data_types/keyword/index.md

 * '''initial''' represents the initial (or default) value for the property, over-riding any values set earlier in the cascade; initial values are defined on each property's definition; it is not supported in Internet Explorer.

-* '''unset''' is equivalent to '''inherit''' if the property is normally inherited, or '''initial''' otherwise; it is not currently supported in most browsers (except Firefox).
+* '''unset''' is equivalent to '''inherit''' if the property is normally inherited, or '''initial''' otherwise; it is not currently supported in most browsers (although Firefox implements it).
 }}
 {{Examples_Section
 |Not_required=No